otacon239/inksplit/README.md

       - Underbase Lightness Threshold: This setting skips generating underbase for dark colors.
 The lower the value is, the more dark colors are exlcuded from the underbase.
 Useful for printing dark colors on dark shirts.
       - Font/Font Size/Label Spacing: These determine the properties of the registration labels that are generated
       - Export: *--CURRENTLY BROKEN--* This allows for automatic exporting of all layers at once
-      - PMS Color Match?: This will take advantage of the colormath library and [GIMP color palettes](https://github.com/denilsonsa/gimp-palettes/) to do a basic color match against the Pantone color set.
-It will also automatically re-label layers to match their Pantone values and use these values in the registration.
+      - Best Fit Color Match?: This will take advantage of the colormath library to do a basic color match against the selected Best Fit Palette.
+It will also automatically re-label layers to match the color labels found in the Best Fit Palette and use these values in the registration.
+      - Best Fit Palette: This determines what color set is used to match color names against

-4. The script will process the image, reduce it to the chosen palette, and separate the colors into individual layers.
+4. The script will perform the following steps, in order:
+   1. Adjust image scaling
+   2. Reduce to color palette
+   3. Create underbase
+   4. Extract colors & color match
+   5. Remove dark colors from underbase
+   6. Resize canvas
+   7. Add registration marks

 ## Contributing